 Ingredients for Broccoli Cauliflower Soup

 This soup needs just a handful of simple ingredients that come together to make this magical soup.
+Find the full recipe card below for ingredient amounts and specific instructions.

 - Onion and Garlic: our flavorful aromatics!
 The two create a savory base.

 - Cauliflower: why not throw two cruciferous vegetables into a soup?
-Cauliflower helps mix up a typical broccoli cheddar soup, adding additional nutrients, texture, and very subtle flavor that pairs well with broccoli.
+Cauliflower helps mix up a typical broccoli cheddar soup, adding additional nutrients, texture, and a very subtle flavor that pairs well with broccoli.

 - Carrots: a nod to the classic Panera soup, carrot adds a nice color, and grating them adds another textural element to the soup.
 The slight sweetness balances out the bitterness from the broccoli and cauliflower too.

 - Vegetable Stock: The base of the soup’s liquid.
-If you are not specifically vegetarian, you can also use chicken stock.
+If you are not vegetarian, you can also use chicken stock.

 - Half-and-Half: bringing creaminess and richness to the soup is the job of half-and-half.
 You can also use whole milk for a lighter soup, or heavy whipping cream to make it extra rich.